SeaOfNodes/Simple/chapter15/README.md

 int[99][99]`.
 The length is required and is any integer expression, so e.g. `int[arg]` is an integer array of length `arg`.

-Arrays implicit have two fields: the length and the body.
+Arrays implicitly have two fields: the length and the body.
 The length is a read-only field set when the array is allocated; it is referenced with the post-fix `#` operator; e.g. `ary#`.
 Example to sum an array: